JackKeaton/markdown-warm-up/README.md

 3. Remove Flash elements
 4. Exchange stock photo's of actual informative photo's.

+### What has to be removed?

+* Music, especially the automatic download feature
+* Links that aren't actual links
+* Stock photo's and Flash elements
+* Wrong use of emphasis

 ### What did this website teach us?

 - [ ] Where to go for a good massage